 - National Energy Research Scientific Computing Center (NERSC): Supports DOE-funded projects requiring high-performance computing (HPC).

-We explored the Perlmutter system, installed in 2021 and scheduled to be decommissioned next year, to be replaced by Doudna, built on Dell Integrated Rack Scalable Systems and NVIDIA CPU-GPU platforms.
+Next, Bill Arndt, Computer System Engineer, who holds a PhD in Computer Science, guided us through the tour.
+Bill provided clear instructions before the tour, emphasizing safety and engagement.
+We explored the Perlmutter system, National Energy Research Scientific Computing Center (NERSC)’s flagship system, housed in the center’s facility in Shyh Wang Hall at Berkeley Lab and installed in 2021.
+It is scheduled to be decommissioned next year, to be replaced by Doudna, built on Dell Integrated Rack Scalable Systems and NVIDIA CPU-GPU platforms.

 Key highlights of the tour included: